Expertium/expertium.github.io/Algorithm.md

 There is one problem with these formulas, though.
 Since both formulas require the previous value of S to calculate the next value of S, they cannot be used to estimate initial stability after the first review since there is no such thing as a "zeroth review".
 So initial stability has to be estimated in a completely different way.

 Here's how.
 First, all reviews are grouped into 4 groups based on the first grade (Again, Hard, Good, Easy).
-Next, intervals and outcomes of the second review are used to plot this.
+Next, intervals and outcomes of the second review are used to plot graphs like the ones below.

+This is for first grade="Hard":

 ![image](https://github.com/user-attachments/assets/a7fa0cba-9713-4552-981e-ad432f871592)

+This is for first grade="Good":

 ![image](https://github.com/user-attachments/assets/e4692dc6-dcd8-4fee-b7a6-1f5c6316ecdf)